Ngā whāinga tauwhiro

 A doctor and patient shaking hands in a medical center waiting room.
 The doctor is wearing a light blue work shirt with the sleeves rolled up and the patient has a bright red jacket on.
 Both are smiling.
 There is tapa cloth on the wall behind them.

-Health service providers need to take a systems-level approach to shared goals of care to ensure these discussions occur with patients and whānau and are in line with their Te Tiriti o Waitangi responsibilities.
-The shared goals of care principles described here will help to guide providers in doing this.
+Following the principles will ensure these important discussions occur with patients and whānau and are in line with their Te Tiriti o Waitangi responsibilities.

 A pacific woman wearing a red jacket sitting with a Māori doctor in his office.
 He is working through a medication chart with her.